JayanthShreekumar/image-colorization/README.md

 The runs are recorded for comparison using wandb.
 An account is needed to monitor the dashboard online: https://docs.wandb.ai/models/quickstart#python.\

+The in-class presentation slides are uploaded here as a PDF file.

-METRICS USED: Structural similarity index measure (SSIM), Learned Perceptual Image Patch Similarity (LPIPS), ​Delta E in Lab space (ΔE)​.\
+METRICS USED: Structural similarity index measure (SSIM), Learned Perceptual Image Patch Similarity (LPIPS), ​Delta E in Lab space (ΔE)​.

 TODO: Train diffusion models and evaluate them thoroughly.